quanvo87/Proxy2/README.md

 - Concurrency:
   - Wrote the CocoaPod [GroupWork](https://github.com/quanvo87/GroupWork) to help with calling and waiting on multiple asynchronous tasks in a clean and easily debuggable way
   - Search text field:
+    - When user stops typing:
-    - User stops typing -> cancel previous `DispatchWorkItem`
+      - Cancel previous `DispatchWorkItem`
       - Fire off search query after 250 ms
+      - Limits amount of unnecessary queries

 - Memory management:
     - Weak references in closure capture lists
-    - Instruments for memory profiling
+    - Use Instruments for memory profiling

 - Swift features:
   - Protocols: